-Serbia has been growing and exporting plums to Central Europe since 1820.
+Serbia has been growing and exporting plums to Europe and USA since 1820.
 Today there are close to 72,250 hectares of plum plantations that produce some 559,000 tonnes annually.
 Many varieties of this fruit are grown in almost all regions of the country.
-Serbian plums are suitable for immediate consumption as fresh fruit, and are also available frozen, dried as prunes, and for use in the food processing.
+Serbian plums are suitable for immediate consumption as fresh fruit, and are also available frozen, dried as prunes, and for use in food processing.

 Pears have been grown in Serbia for a long time, and the country currently boasts some 6,000 hectares of pear orchards.
 The main varieties are Williams, Carmen, Butira, Santa Maria, June’s Beauty, Abate Fetel, Kaluđerska, Kieffer, and Packham’s Triumph.

 Serbia is one of Europe’s leading producers of peaches and nectarines.
 The varieties of these fruits grown in Serbia have excellent organoleptic properties.
 With well developed infrastructure for storage, sorting and transportation ensuring that fruit of the highest quality is delivered to customers.
 Serbia currently produces about 55 000 tonnes of peaches.